junxit/us-congress-bills-110/metadata.md

 - 2007-06-27 — Committee on Foreign Relations.
 Reported by Senator Biden with an amendment in the nature of a substitute.
 With written report No. 110-109.
 - 2007-06-27 — Committee on Foreign Relations.
 Reported by Senator Biden with an amendment in the nature of a substitute.
 With written report No. 110-109.
 - 2007-06-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 239.
+- 2007-06-29 — Message on Senate action sent to the House.
+- 2007-06-29 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S8755-8756; text of measure as report in Senate: CR S8756; text as passed Senate: CR S8756)
+- 2007-06-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S8755-8756; text of measure as report in Senate: CR S8756; text as passed Senate: CR S8756)